damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/blog/index.md

 ## Community contributions

 We are developing a program to invite paid contribution by GitLab community members.
-Coming soon!
+Read more about the [Community Writers](https://about.gitlab.com/community/writers) program.

 ## Blog post backlog